buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_3_Setup_Data_For_Character_NFTs.md

 There is a lot happening here but essentially I'm passing in a bunch of values to my `constructor` to set up my characters.
 Why?
 Well — I need a way to tell my contract, "Hey — when a player requests a Pikachu NFT, please give that NFT this base HP, this base AD, this base image, etc".

-Remember, the constructor runs only **once** the first time the contract is ran.
+Remember, the constructor runs only **once** the first time the contract is run.

-I take the character data in my `constructor` and store it nicely on the contract in a `sturct` of type `CharacterAttributes`.
+I take the character data in my `constructor` and store it nicely on the contract in a `struct` of type `CharacterAttributes`.
 Each `CharacterAttributes` holds the base attributes for each character.

 ```solidity
 struct CharacterAttributes {